LSSTDESC/WeakLensingDeblending/docs/catalog.rst

 	galtileid = TTTTGGGGGGGG

 is a 64-bit integer that combines the tile number `TTTT` (0-4049) with the unique galaxy ID `GGGGGGGG` (0-17,428,283).
 The ID that `dbquery` writes to its output file is `galtileid`.
-For the `OneDegSq.dat` example above, all galaxies are unique and located in `tileid = ?`.
-The stored procedure actually performs a circular search with a specified center and radius, but does not handle the wrap-around of RA values below zero correctly: this is the reason why the example above uses the RA range 0-1.
+For the `OneDegSq.dat` example above, all galaxies are unique and located in tileid = 22 or 4027.

 Note that the LSST database uses standard port assignments for its Microsoft SQL Server.
 However, since these ports are frequently targets of network attacks, many organizations block outbound packets to these ports from internal IP addresses.
 In addition, the UW hosts of the database only allow inbound packets to their SQL server from IP address ranges included in their whitelist.
 Therefore, if you are unable to connect, the most likely reason is packet filtering on one or both ends of your connection.
 One option is to use a host that has already been configured for access to the LSST catalog database (on the NCSA cluster, for example).